Chicago Stars #9

 This is the emotional journey of a brilliant woman whose career is everything and a talented man who’ll never be happy with second place.
 Tender and funny, passionate and insightful, this irresistible romantic adventure proves that anything can happen…when two superstars collide.

 Originally published June 29, 2021 in hardcover by Wm Morrow.
-First time in trade paperback published July 5, 2022 by Avon Books.
-First time in mass market paperback coming January 23, 2023 by Avon Books.
+Trade paperback published July 5, 2022 by Avon Books.
+First time in mass market paperback coming January 24, 2023 by Avon Books.

 EXCERPT from WHEN STARS COLLIDE